armandosunny/EcoNicheS/README.md

 #### Please cite as:

-Sunny A, Marmolejo-López CM (2024).
+Sunny A, Marmolejo C (2024).
 EcoNicheS: An R package for shinydashboard that enables the analysis of ecological niche modeling using the biomod2 package and other analyzes.
 GitHub. https://github.com/armandosunny/EcoNicheS

 # Acknowledgements